 - In Critical Role Delilah Briarwood's motive for everything she did, was for Sylas Briarwood,a man who she was forced to turn into a vampire following his death by disease.
 Delilah is every bit as evil and ruthless as her husband, and is a powerful necromancer to boot so the fact that he feeds on human blood doesn't bother her in the least.

-- Parodied in The Loud House episode "One Flu Over the Loud House", where the Louds are not turning into monsters, they're just getting the flu, but the healthy kids are treating it like a zombie apocalypse.
+- Parodied in The Loud House episode "One Flu Over the Loud House", in which the Louds are not turning into monsters, they're just getting the flu, but the healthy kids are treating it like a zombie apocalypse.
 Leni, however, thinks they should help them.

-- Played for Laughs in South Park—for plot-related reasons, the other boys make Butters fake his death.
+- Played for Laughs in the South Park episode "Marjorine" — for plot-related reasons, the other boys make Butters fake his death.
 His father tries to resurrect him a la Pet Sematary, and when the real Butters returns home, they chain him in the basement and deliver injured people for him to eat.
 Butters takes this in stride, possibly because this is the closest that they've ever come to decent parenting.

 - In the Trollhunters episode "Jimhunters", Jim goes through the different Stages of Monster Grief after he decides to permanently turn himself into a troll with Merlin's potion in order to kill Gunmar, eventually running off when the reality of the situation finally sinks in.
 His mother tells his friends and they all look for him, eventually finding him hiding away at his High School.
 They chase him onto the roof before confronting him, all of them assuring him that despite how much he has changed, they will all be there for him.